DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Ireena doesn't know who Tatyana is.
 (Unbeknownst to Ireena, the bracelet was a gift from Tatyana Federovna's parents on Tatyana's eighteenth birthday.
 It was lost in the Svalich Wood when Tatyana leapt to her death from the Castle Ravenloft overlook.)

+After sharing the items in the chest, Ireena apologizes to the players.
+"I'm not certain if my brother has been entirely forthright to you," she says, not meeting their eyes.
+"But—perhaps it's easier if I show you."
+She then removes her scarf, revealing the bite scars upon her neck.
+She can then share the following information:

+* The creature hunting her is none other than the Devil of Castle Ravenloft himself—and he has twice visited her in recent days, drinking her blood before vanishing into the night.
+* The first night, Strahd charmed her and Ismark at the front door and commanded them to invite him inside.
+The second night, when they locked and barred the door, Strahd came to her bedroom window instead.
+(Strahd's visits are why the siblings have boarded up their windows and installed the locks on the door—for fear he might find his way inside once again.)

+"I don't know why he hasn't killed me or turned me," Ireena says, gritting her teeth as her hands curl into fists.
+"I don't know if this is some kind of sick game he's playing, or if he just likes to see people suffer."

+The anger leaves her as she adds, somberly, "But now you know the truth."
+Her voice chokes as she adds, "They say women with red hair bring bad luck.
+I'm sorry—I never wanted to bring any to you."
+(She is grateful for any reassurances the players might offer.)

 Ireena gladly returns to the mansion with the players, or returns on her own shortly after noon if the players failed to find her.
 She then retrieves a packed traveling bag from her room.

 When the players are ready to leave, Ireena bids Ismark a heartfelt farewell and sets off on the road.